Have you ever had a Pension Transfer with Royal Scottish Assurance?

 You could be owed £1,000s in compensation if Royal Scottish Assurance mis-sold your Pension Transfer.

-Many consumers were told by Royal Scottish Assurance to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Royal Scottish Assurance did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many customers were advised by Royal Scottish Assurance to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Royal Scottish Assurance did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Royal Scottish Assurance promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Royal Scottish Assurance.

-You may have been mis-sold your Pension Transfer by Royal Scottish Assurance if any of the following reasons for complaint are relevant to you:
+You may have been mis-sold your Pension Transfer by Royal Scottish Assurance if any of the following comments are relevant to you:

 - I was not told or told byRoyal Scottish Assurance that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.